pascalvanderheiden/ais-apim-odata-reactjs/README.md

 npm run build
 ```

 Commit the code to the repository and push it to GitHub.
-Azure Developer CLI will pick up the changes and deploy the code to the static web app.
+Azure Developer CLI will pick up the changes and deploy the code to Azure.

 This is amazing!
 This will save me so much time.